1989–90 Edmonton Oilers season: Regular season

-Grant Fuhr was plagued by injury problems throughout the season and struggled to find his form, and was in net for a March 9 game against the Winnipeg Jets where the Oilers squandered a 4-0 first period lead and lost the game 7-5.
-Fuhr injured his shoulder shortly afterward and would miss a month with the injury.
-Ranford started most of the games during Fuhr's injury absences, but he too was injured by an errant stick in a game against the New Jersey Devils on February 6, forcing third string goaltender Pokey Reddick into service.
+Grant Fuhr was plagued by injury problems throughout the season and struggled to find his form, and was in net for a March 9 game against the Winnipeg Jets where the Oilers squandered a 4–0 first-period lead and lost the game 7–5.
+Fuhr injured his shoulder shortly afterward and missed a month with the injury.
+Ranford started most of the games during Fuhr's injury absences, but he too was injured by an errant stick in a game against the New Jersey Devils on February 6, forcing third-string goaltender Pokey Reddick into service.
 The club also made use of minor league goalies Randy Exelby and Mike Greenlay at this time.
-On February 25, the Oilers lost to their provincial rivals, the Flames, by a lopsided score of 10-4.
-The loss put the Oilers in an unfriendly mood, and during their next game in Los Angeles on February 28, the teams combined for a then-NHL record 86 penalties, mostly in fighting majors, in a 4-2 Edmonton loss.
-Incidents in the game drew the ire of commentators, and even earned negative commentary from the NHL's head office.
-In the second last game of the season against Calgary, Grant Fuhr re-injured his bad shoulder and would have to sit out for the entire playoffs.
-The team finished the last quarter of the season with a 10-8-2 record: the Oilers finished the season with a record of 38-28-14, good for 2nd place in the Smythe Division and 5th place overall in the NHL.
+On February 25, the Oilers lost to their provincial rivals, the Flames, by a lopsided score of 10–4.
+The loss put the Oilers in an unfriendly mood, and during their next game in Los Angeles on February 28, the teams combined for a then-NHL record 86 penalties, mostly in fighting majors, in a 4–2 Edmonton loss.
+Incidents in the game drew the ire of commentators and even earned negative commentary from the NHL's head office.
+In the second last game of the season against Calgary, Grant Fuhr re-injured his bad shoulder and had to sit out for the entire playoffs.
+The team finished the last quarter of the season with a 10–8–2 record: the Oilers finished the season with a record of 38–28–14, good for 2nd place in the Smythe Division and 5th place overall in the NHL.
 Owing to the team's fierceness at varying points in the season, culminating with the brawl in Los Angeles, the Oilers were the most penalized team in the NHL for the first time in team history.

-Mark Messier finished second in the NHL scoring race; he finished with a career high 129 points (45 goals, 84 assists), 13 points behind Wayne Gretzky, 2 ahead of Steve Yzerman, and 6 ahead of Mario Lemieux (who missed 21 games with back injuries).
+Mark Messier finished second in the NHL scoring race; he finished with a career-high 129 points (45 goals, 84 assists), 13 points behind Wayne Gretzky, 2 ahead of Steve Yzerman, and 6 ahead of Mario Lemieux (who missed 21 games with back injuries).
 Messier was the lone Oiler to break the 100-point barrier.
-Jari Kurri recorded 93 points (33 goals, 60 assists); it was Kurri's lowest point total in 8 seasons, but in keeping with the Oilers' new two way philosophy under coach John Muckler, Kurri finished with a +18, second highest among Oiler forwards.
+Jari Kurri recorded 93 points (33 goals, 60 assists); it was Kurri's lowest point total in 8 seasons, but in keeping with the Oilers' new two-way philosophy under coach John Muckler, Kurri finished with a +18, second highest among Oiler forwards.
 Craig Simpson provided some scoring, getting 29 goals and 61 points, and provided some toughness, leading the club with 180 penalty minutes.
 Veteran defenceman Randy Gregg led the team in plus-minus with a +24.
 In goal, Bill Ranford got the majority of starts, winning a club-high 24 games and having a 3.19 GAA.
 Grant Fuhr put together a 9–7–3 record with a 3.83 GAA despite being injured throughout the season.